 IA.
-Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at moderate levels for the past 24 hours.
-The largest solar event of the period was a M1 event observed at 20/0152Z from Region 2672 (N05E75).
-There are currently 2 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at very low levels for the past 24 hours.
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be low with a chance for M-class flares on days one, two, and three (21 Aug, 22 Aug, 23 Aug).
+Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (21 Aug, 22 Aug, 23 Aug).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (21 Aug, 22 Aug) and quiet to unsettled levels on day three (23 Aug).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to active levels on day one (21 Aug) and quiet to active levels on days two and three (22 Aug, 23 Aug).

 III.
 Event probabilities 21 Aug-23 Aug

 IV.
 Penticton 10.7 cm Flux

 Predicted 21 Aug-23 Aug 068/070/070

 90 Day Mean 20 Aug 071